Russian occupation of Ukraine

-The Russian-occupied territories of Ukraine are areas of southern and eastern Ukraine that are controlled by Russia as a result of the Russo-Ukrainian War and the ongoing invasion.
+The Russian occupation of Ukraine is the military occupation by Russia of parts of Ukraine during the Russo-Ukrainian war.
+The areas currently under Russian control lie in southern and eastern Ukraine.
 In Ukrainian law, they are defined as the "temporarily occupied territories".
 As of 2024, Russia occupies almost 20% of Ukraine and about 3 to 3.5 million Ukrainians are estimated to be living under occupation; since the invasion, the occupied territories lost roughly half of their population.
 The United Nations Human Rights Office reports that Russia is committing severe human rights violations in occupied Ukraine, including arbitrary detentions, enforced disappearances, torture, crackdown on peaceful protest and freedom of speech, enforced Russification, passportization, indoctrination of children, and suppression of Ukrainian language and culture.

 The occupation began in 2014 with Russia's invasion and annexation of Crimea, and its de facto takeover of Ukraine's Donbas during a war in eastern Ukraine.
 In 2022, Russia launched a full-scale invasion.
 However, due to fierce Ukrainian resistance and logistical challenges (e.g. the stalled Russian Kyiv convoy), the Russian Armed Forces retreated from northern Ukraine in early April.
 In September 2022, Ukrainian forces launched the Kharkiv counteroffensive and liberated most of that oblast.
 Another southern counteroffensive resulted in the liberation of Kherson that November.

 On 30 September 2022, Russia announced the annexation of Donetsk, Luhansk, Zaporizhzhia and Kherson oblasts, despite only occupying part of the claimed territory.
 The UN General Assembly passed a resolution rejecting this annexation as illegal and upholding Ukraine's right to territorial integrity.

 As of 2024, Ukraine's peace terms call for Russian forces to leave the occupied territories.
 Russia's terms call for it to keep all the land it occupies, and be given all of the oblasts that it claims but does not fully control.
 Several Western-based analysts say that allowing Russia to keep the land it seized would "reward the aggressor while punishing the victim" and encourage further Russian expansionism.